 Consistently voted for an equal number of electors per parliamentary constituency Show votes

 We have lots more plain English analysis of Richard Fuller’s voting record on issues like health, welfare, taxation and more.
 Visit Richard Fuller’s full vote analysis page for more.

-Richard Fuller never rebelled against their party in this parliament
+Richard Fuller has hardly ever rebelled against their party in the current parliament.
+Find out more.

 Conservative MP for Bedford

 Entered the House of Commons on 6 May 2010 — General election